9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/brand/list:

-Total load time is 1.441 seconds
+Total load time is 3.247 seconds

-NaN% of CSS is unused, 0 total stylesheets
+96% of CSS is unused, 12 total stylesheets

-60% of JS is unused
+59% of JS is unused

 End of report for https://stagepcna.znodedev.com/brand/list